 The Village of Hope orphanage in Ghana, West Africa is home to approximately 250 children ranging from infants to college students.
 The children are brought to the orphanage from off the streets, abusive or dangerous living conditions, and even rescued from child slavery.
-The children live in 10 houses, each with between 20 and 25 children, overseen by couples who devote all of their time to raising these children as their own.
-Additionally, the campus consists of a nationally accredited hospital, dental & eye clinic, Hope Christian Academy (a school of 700+ students, one of the best in Ghana), Hope College (a new high school), the Village of Hope Church of Christ, staff houses, and guest houses.
-In additional locations outside this campus, Village of Hope also consists of feeding programs for street teens, a vocational training center, local evangelist support, and more.
+The children live in 11 houses, each with between 20 and 25 children, overseen by couples who devote all of their time to raising these children as their own.
+Additionally, the campus consists of a nationally accredited hospital, dental & eye clinic, Hope Christian Academy (a primary school of 700+ students, one of the best in Ghana), Hope College (a high school), the Village of Hope Church of Christ, staff houses, and guest houses.
+In additional locations outside this campus, Village of Hope also consists of feeding programs for street teens, a vocational training institute, local evangelist support, and another primary school.

-The Village of Hope is not only our host, but our ministry partner.
-In order to fit within their vision and purpose, team members will fully immerse themselves in the Ghanaian culture in everything we do.
-Some of the trip's activities include but are not limited to working in nursery, primary and high school settings, assisting with after-school tutoring and reading programs, participating in outreach (home visits) in nearby villages along local preachers, providing support (administrative or medical, if applicable) at the hospital, facilitating small group devotionals and discussions with the children, quality time with house parents, and many more.
+Each year's trip looks a little different because we will utilize the unique skills and gifts of team members to facilitate various activities, while also assessing current needs & areas for partnership alongside Village of Hope.
+Some of the trip's activities include but are not limited to: working in the nursery, primary and high schools, assisting with after-school tutoring and reading programs, providing support (administrative or medical, if applicable) at the hospital, facilitating small group devotionals and discussions with the children, quality time with house parents, and many more.

 Dates: July 2014 (first 2 wks)